 Perhaps this is where it begins.
 In our walking into our own suffering and the suffering of others.
 In our willingness to stand up and be seen and heard in a world that is shaking all around us.
 Oh, at first our heads may be bowed as we brace ourselves for the pain, but I expect that will not always be so.
 For as we step into the large and small heartbreaks we live through, we will meet Jesus there where he has always been.
 For that is where Jesus always is: waiting in the midst of the pain to somehow show us the way to new hope and new joy and new life.

 And once we've done that for a lifetime?
 Once we have experienced the gifts of God in such unexpected places over and over again, I would guess that when Jesus does return --- whether it is only to me at the end of my life or to us all at the end of this age --- well once we've done that for a lifetime?
-I guess we won't be able to keep ourselves from lifting up our heads in hope to see our redemption drawing near!
-Because we will have already encountered the source of that redemption in Jesus over and over again!
+I would guess we won't be able to keep ourselves from lifting up our heads in hope to see our redemption drawing near!
+Indeed, by then we will have already encountered the source of our redemption in Jesus over and over again!

 - What does a 'posture of hope' look like for you in the day-to-day?
 What are those experiences or events which have shaken your world and how do you typically respond?
 How would you like to respond?